Fitbit Charge 4 full review

 It's a lot like Garmin's Intensity Minutes feature on its wearables.

-Active Zone Minutes will later roll out to all Fitbit smartwatches, but, at launch, is just for the Charge 4.
+Active Zone Minutes is now available on all Fitbit smartwatches.
 We rate it as a new motivating metric to set your goals around.

 Keep on moving